Problem

 Stack

-- Testing: axe-core for automated checks in CI; NVDA + JAWS for manual screen reader testing; keyboard-only navigation testing protocol
+- Testing: axe-core for automated checks; manual screen reader and keyboard-only navigation testing

-- Component patterns: ARIA live regions for dynamic content updates (balance changes, transaction filtering), focus management on modal/drawer open and close
+- Component patterns: ARIA live regions for dynamic updates, focus management on interactive flows, accessible data tables with sort and pagination

 Outcome